promocare/solidFeed/README.md

 We should use a reactive JS framework (eg. Vue.js) along with the HTML/JS that solid requires. we could also create a HTML "lite" versions for devices with limited computing resources, limited connectivity or legacy OSs and browsers.

-Mobile apps for iOS and Androis could be created in the future.
+Mobile apps for iOS and Android could be created in the future.

 ## Things to consider
 - How to properly do notifications (redis?)